ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 }
 ```

-Removed the support for `websocket:AsyncClient`.
+Removed the support for the `websocket:AsyncClient`.

 ##### GraphQL Package Updates